wmde/wikibase-rest-api-proposal/SCOPE.md

 A `wbmergeitems` and `wbcreateredirect` equivalent have not been included in the specification.

-These would be included in the final spec.
+These will be investigated in the future and the funcionality will likely be implemented, but perhaps not in a directly comparable way.

 ### Badges